Nikhil2409/group37_popl/README.md

   ![image](https://github.com/PreetShah67/group37_popl/assets/101982166/d1e25535-f39e-43df-ae58-24f3fd66db3a)

  4. Cross-Platform Compatibility:
      Strengths:
-    - Rust is known for its focus on providing memory safety without sacrificing performance.
+     -Rust is known for its focus on providing memory safety without sacrificing performance.
      -Cargo, Rust's package manager, simplifies dependency management and project setup.
      -Rust supports cross-compilation, allowing code to be compiled for different target platforms.
      Considerations:
      -Rust might have a steeper learning curve for developers unfamiliar with its ownership system.
      -Cross-compilation might require additional configuration but is generally supported.

 5. Development Productivity:
     Strengths:
     -Rust's ownership system helps prevent certain classes of bugs at compile time, enhancing code reliability.
     -Cargo simplifies project management, dependency tracking, and building.
     -Rust's focus on modern language features and safety contributes to code maintainability.
     Considerations:
     -Learning Rust's ownership system may initially slow down development for those unfamiliar with it.

 6. Community Support
     Strengths:
     -The Rust community is known for being active, supportive, and focused on improving the language.
     -The official documentation and resources for learning Rust are comprehensive.
     Considerations:
     -Rust's ecosystem for machine learning might not be as mature as that of C++.

  C++ Code: